fbpx

 3-wire construction is the most popular choice for industrial applications, whilst 4-wire construction is used in laboratories where close accuracy is imperative.

-Rtd ImageThere are many options to consider when choosing the correct RTD element for your requirements:
+RTD imageThere are many options to consider when choosing the correct RTD element for your requirements:

 1. Temperature rating